Teaching and Learning

 Apart from the core subjects all students have the option to choose additional subjects to study.
 This has proved to be a successful option system.
-BTEC Level 1 vocational courses are also offered in Construction, Catering & Hospitality, Sport & Active Leisure and Engineering.
+BTEC Level 1 vocational courses are also offered in Catering & Hospitality, Sport & Active Leisure and Engineering.
 Again students are given the choice as to which vocational route they wish to follow and usually are given their first choice.
 Alongside these vocational course the students all follow courses in Personal and Social Development and Workskills.

 Further development of the PE curriculum has also taken place since September, students have now the opportunity to participate in a wider range of sports being delivered by qualified staff, we have trained or are in the process of training staff to deliver skiing, climbing, table tennis, trampolining and mountain bike activities.